SufficientlySecure/document-viewer/art/new/sources/readme.txt

 To create a button:
 -------------------
-Create a copy of icontemplate.svg
+Create a copy of icontemplate.svg (yeah, I know, I should have called that "buttontemplate"...)
 Open to edit, add content (by importing svg graphics or by editing them on the spot).
 This will ensure the button outline will be the same for all icons.